 - 150 g liquid sourdough starter refreshed minimum 24 h before

 - 100 g wholemeal flour

 - 250 ml water

 Instructions: Sourdough pumpkin bread with pumpkin seeds

-Transfer the dough into a lightly greasy bowl and let it rise for 3 hours performing the stretch and fold technique every half an hour.
+- Transfer the dough into a lightly greasy bowl.
+Let it rise for 3 hours performing the stretch and fold technique every half an hour.

 lot of love.
 B.

 p.s.
 If you love your bread with an interesting and bold flavour you should also check my No-knead chocolate bread (foto below).